vaunray09/WHSTechNotes/journal.md

 # October 1, 2024

 Without computer science many games that i play would not have been made due to the creative creators behind the game and this is what makes computer science so unique to turn a blank baseplate into something new and good and worthy of presenting to others and having them enjoy themselves.

+# October 10, 2024

+Job title:Clothing Brand Owner
+Job Description:Make and sell clothes to the public SKills Required:Creativity and being able to desgin Education n Experience:None needed
+Career Growth:You can grow the brand really big and be known worldwide.
+Reflection:I wanna be succesful famous and make a ton of money while being able to be my own boss.